 by Matt Davids

 Sydney is a city that thrives in the modern age, with gleaming skyscrapers and architectural marvels such as the Harbour Bridge and the Opera House, not to mention the enviable location on some of the world’s greatest beaches.
 However, do not let this draw you away from the historical heritage of the city, the country may not be older than a few hundred years, but its formation is interestingly unique, and much of this is manifested in the physical environment nestled in amongst the modern city.
 From the earliest days of colonisation and convict settlement, to the ensuing years of development and growth as a more sophisticated colony and independent country, here’s a few examples of Sydney history to stop you strolling past and missing on your way to the harbour, or the beach.
-And if you want to see them, check now Cheap flights to Sydney!

 The Rocks are aptly named, being a rocky headland in Sydney Harbour that has been inhabited for thousands of years by indigenous people and was also the site where the first convicts from Britain landed and set up camp.
 Over time it evolved into the busy port area in Sydney, and has had a turbulent past involving high levels of crime, prisoner activity, armed gangs and law makers each displaying strength to hold control of the area.
 Many of the buildings in the area have been preserved despite threats from developers and renovated to maintain their atmospheric appearance.
 There’s also a number of statues and plaques in the area giving you an idea of the locations inhabitants over the years.